virtualcitySYSTEMS/map-ui/documentation/QUERY_PARAMETER.md

 ## Oblique Collection

-The last parameter in the URL describes the currently active Oblique Collection.
+The following parameter in the URL describes the currently active Oblique Collection.
 If the Oblique Map is not selected the standard value is `0` otherwise it is a string of the name of the oblique collection.

 - Example: `"obliques"`

+## Clipping Polygons

+The last parameter in the URL describes the currently active Clipping Polygons.
+If no clipping polygon is active the value defaults to an empty array `[]` otherwise it is an array of string of the names of the clipping polygons.

+- Example: `["clippingPolygon"]`